AMartins87/py_man/README.md

 The PY MAN application is a hangman style game with Python programming language as its theme.

 It is a simple terminal game, which runs on a mock terminal on Heroku.
+I wanted to maintain an eye pleasing features throughout the game for a good user experience.
+I created a five character indent space from the left and maintained it throughout the game to enable easier readability.
+All input is being printed out with the indent as well.

-Users start with having 6 lives to guess a word
+Users start with having 5 lives to guess a word and is shown the rules of the game when the terminal starts up.

 ![Mock up image](assets/images/mockup.JPG)